globalpophealth/globalpophealth.github.io/content/_index.md

 {{< hero
     headline="Global Population and Health Association"
-    sub_headline="GPHA is an international nonprofit organization dedicated to advancing research, dialogue, and policy innovation on the intersections of population dynamics and human health." primary_button_text="Learn More"
+    sub_headline="The Global Population and Health Association (GPHA) is an international, non-profit organization dedicated to advancing research, dialogue, and cooperation on issues related to population dynamics and public health.
+GPHA serves as a global platform connecting scholars, policymakers, practitioners, and institutions to address emerging challenges and opportunities at the intersection of population change and health." primary_button_text="Learn More"
     primary_button_url="about"
     secondary_button_text="Join Us"
     secondary_button_url="join-us"
-    hero_image="/images/hero-dashboard.svg"
+    hero_image="/images/team.png"
     gradient-from="#dbeafe"
-    gradient-to="#f3e8ff"
+    gradient-to="#e7eff6"
     gradient-angle="180"
 >}}